dblock/danger-changelog/README.md

 # danger-changelog

-A PR linter plugin to [danger.systems](http://danger.systems) that is OCD about your CHANGELOG format.
+A pull request linter plugin to [danger.systems](http://danger.systems) that enforces CHANGELOG.md O.C.D. in your projects.
+This plugin can, for example, make sure the changes are attributes properly and that they are always terminated with a period.

 [![Build Status](https://travis-ci.org/dblock/danger-changelog.svg?branch=master)](https://travis-ci.org/dblock/danger-changelog)